Skip to content

 #' @slot balance A length-one numeric vector

 S4 methods are a little more complicated.
-Unlike S3 methods, all S4 methods must be documented.
+Unlike S3 and S7 methods, all S4 methods must be documented.
 You can document them in three places:

 • In the class.
 Most appropriate if the corresponding generic uses single dispatch and you created the class.